Rhoban/onshape-to-robot/README.md

 There is some design constraints:

 * Try to make your robot assembly mostly based on sub pre-assembled components (avoid to have a lot of constraints that are not relevant for the export).
 In this main assembly, do not use features such as sub-assemblies network.
-* Degree of freedoms should be cylindrical mate connectors named `dof_something`, where `something` will be used to name the joint in the final document
+* Degree of freedoms should be cylindrical or revolute mate connectors named `dof_something`, where `something` will be used to name the joint in the final document
 * When doing this connection, click the children joint first.
 This will be used to find the trunk of the robot (part with children but no parent)

 <p align="center">